sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 Upcoming Features
 =================

-Below are the upcoming features in Fire Insights.
+Below are the upcoming features in Sparkflows.

 Workflow Wizard
 --------